Table of Contents

 Testkube vs Jenkins: Developer experience

 Trade-offs: Testkube requires Kubernetes.
 If your infrastructure is not on K8s, this is not the right tool.
-There is also a learning curve around test workflows if your team is used to defining everything in Jenkinsfiles.
-The shift from "tests embedded in pipelines" to "tests orchestrated independently" takes some adjustment.
+There is also a learning curve around test workflows for teams used to defining everything in Jenkinsfiles.
+The shift from "tests embedded in pipelines" to "tests orchestrated independently" takes adjustment.

 2. GitHub Actions